jenkinsci/gerrit-code-review-plugin/README.md

 across a hard controller restart, so drain active Gerrit publications before a plugin restart or rerun them afterward as appropriate.

+### Terminal Checks reconciliation

+For terminal Checks states, the plugin freezes the publication payload and makes one explicit client-level POST attempt without a normal-path pre-read.
+A 200, 201, or 204 response is definitive.
+If a 202, 408, 5xx, transport, or response-parsing failure leaves the result ambiguous, the plugin performs bounded GET-only polling and never sends a second POST for that logical call.

+Readback succeeds only when the observable checker UUID, state, supplied fields, and finished timestamp match.
+The comparison follows Gerrit's wire and storage behavior: timestamps are compared at millisecond precision;
+message/URL values are trimmed and empty values become absent; and omitted partial-update fields are not required to be null in the response.

+The Gerrit Checks API does not expose a compare-and-set precondition or an idempotency key.
+This reconciliation prevents explicit replay within one logical publication attempt, but it does not fence concurrent writers on other Jenkins controllers, deduplicate a later invocation with a new timestamp, or confirm notification delivery.

 ### Using Multibranch Pipeline

 Create a new `Multibranch Pipeline` item.